 Cost: $13 – $17 per bar

 UPDATE: I’ve now used the St. Clements shampoo bar, the Pinkalicious shampoo bar, and the Wonderbar conditioner bar.
 The shampoo bars last me ~8-9 months (I have longer hair and use the bars about every 2-3 days since my hair is so oily).
-I’m still using the same conditioner bar that I opened about a year ago somehow.
+The conditioner bar is somehow still going strong after over a year.
 The bars have helped my hair feel softer and get less oily less often.
 10/10 would recommend!

 Reusable Cotton Rounds